Ukraine town warned to evacuate ahead of Russian assault - NewsBreak

 Ukraine town warned to evacuate ahead of Russian assault

-KRAMATORSK, Ukraine — (AP) — A day after Russian President Vladimir Putin declared victory in seizing an eastern Ukraine province essential to his wartime aims, the mayor of a city in the path of Moscow's offensive warned residents Tuesday to evacuate ahead of an expected assault.
+A day after Russian President Vladimir Putin declared victory in seizing an eastern Ukraine province essential to his wartime aims, the mayor of a city in the path of Moscow 's offensive warned residents Tuesday to evacuate ahead of an expected assault.

 The warning from the mayor of Sloviansk underscored fears that Russian forces were positioned to advance farther into Ukraine's Donbas region, a mostly Russian-speaking industrial area where the country's most experienced soldiers are concentrated.